example42/puppetguide-slides/_slides/Introduction_to_Puppet/Configuration_Management.md

 - Ansible code is YAML based and written on playbooks
 - Roles are equivalent to modules, they are shared on the [Ansible Galaxy](https://galaxy.ansible.com/intro#review)
 - Can centralise multi node task executions, software deployments and configuration management.
-- Software eveloped in Python.
+- Software developed in Python.
 Bought by RedHad in October 2015